The Niche Beat

 Opera House

-Pavarotti’s Diverse and Amazing Fan Base: From Babies to Hip Hop
+Pavarotti’s Amazing Fan Base: From Babies to Hip Hop

 Luciano Pavarotti, a former elementary school teacher, became an internationally known opera singer.
 You don’t have to like opera to appreciate Pavarotti’s fabulous talent.
-And his venture later into popular music was niche genius.
-Considered the best in opera history, the sound of Pavarotti’s voice could hold the attention of a baby.
-Three memorable clips […]
+His venture into popular music later became a niche genius.
+Considered the best in opera history, the sound of Pavarotti’s voice could hold a baby’s attention.
+Three memorable clips featuring listeners […]

 Continue Reading